ibm-cloud-docs/cephaas/host_create.md

 ### Create host with PSK (Pre-shared key)
 {: #create-host-with-psk}

+Create a host with PSK encryption to enable TLS for the NVMe-oF connection.
+This is recommended for production environments requiring enhanced security.
+The PSK format is `NVMeTLSkey-1:01:<base64-encoded-key>:`, where the key is a 32-byte base64-encoded value:

 ```sh
 ic sds host-create --name host-2 --nqn nqn.2014-06.org:9345 --psk "NVMeTLSkey-1:01:YzrPElk4OYy1uUERriPwiiyEJE/+J5ckYpLB+5NHMsR2iBuT:" --url $sds_endpoint

 HOST_TWO=$(ibmcloud sds hosts --output json | jq -r '.Hosts[] | select(.Host_Name=="host-2").Host_ID')
 ```
 {: pre}

 Valid host names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Host names must begin with a lowercase letter.
 Hyphens cannot be used to start or end the name.
 Host names must be unique across the entire infrastructure.
 For example, if you create two hosts with the same name in the same deployment, an error `Host name already exists` is displayed.